knitcodemonkey/presentation-proposals/styling-react-for-reuse.md

     * Load a component, try to fit it into my page, and realize how painful it is.
     * Try another component, one that works.
 One that doesn't hurt.

-* Discuss good and bad examples of CSS using various technologies such as css-in-js, glamour, and sass.
+* Compare good and bad examples of components using different css styles while discussing:
-    * Inline styles versus stylesheets, and how to use both
     * Functional versus lipstick styling
+    * Inline, stylesheets, and css-in-js examples.
     * Reusable components are oftentimes not used for their original purpose

 * Conclusion